 - Decor items

-Ceramics are not only aesthetically beautiful, but their physical properties also make them great for a variety of applications.
-They are good insulators for heat as well as electricity.
-Additionally, they have a very high compressive endurance.
+Ceramics are aesthetically beautiful, and their physical properties make them ideal for various applications.
+They are good insulators against heat and electricity and have high compressive endurance.

 - Decor pieces

 - Jewelry pieces